danialgoodwin/dev/cheat-sheets/microsoft-azure-cheat-sheet.md

 - DTU vs vCore
   - DTUs are a blend of compute, storage, and I/O. All scale together.
 This is more used by people who want simple/quick configurations.
   - vCore separates compute, storage, and I/O resources.
+- DWU (Data Warehouse Unit): Basically, each 100DWU is one compute node (up to 60).
+Each additional DWU increases performance/parallelism.

 ## Azure Resource Manager